Personas for digital technology

 Accessible, universal design features for all housing are in the 2022 edition of the National Construction Code.
 These features are similar to the Livable Housing Design Guidelines Silver standard.
 However, Your Home Guide is yet to catch up with the recent changes to the National Construction Code’s Livable Housing Design Standard.

 The old Adaptable Housing Standard (AS4299) continues to be referenced alongside the Livable Housing Design Guidelines.
 The Adaptable Standard has elements similar to the Gold standard in the Livable Housing guide.
-However, some elements and design ideas are outdated in this 1995 standard.
+However, some elements and design ideas in AS4299 are outdated or costly in this 1995 standard.

 The web version is easy to navigate and covers every aspect of design including adaptation to climate change.
 It can also be purchased in hard copy.